Get Farming with a Chicken Tractor

 4.Make the door and doorframe according to the diagrams, securing the frame with the 75mm screws.

-5.Assemble the back frame according to the diagram and attach it to the base in the same way you did the front.
+5.Assemble the back frame of the chicken tractor according to the diagram and attach it to the base in the same way you did the front.
 Attach the polycop pipe to the front and back frames using 40mm screws.
 Make up the nesting box shelves according to the diagrams and secure them to the back framework.

 6.Prime and paint the back and front frames and, once dry, secure the door using the butt hinges and the barrel bolt.